DucManhPhan/DucManhPhan.github.io/_posts/2020-02-01-Working-with-Nulls-in-Java.md

 - It's not a kind of GoF patterns.
 - It was described in a article **The Null Object pattern** by Bobby Woolf.
 And later, it was published in the **Pattern Languages of Program Design Vol.3**.
 - The other names of this pattern are **Active nothing**, **Stub**.
+- The other pattern that has the same idea with this Null Object pattern is the Special pattern.

 <br>